crazoter/My-Docs/docs/manga_reviews.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Started a page on manga so I can keep track of what I read.
-Note that this list only contains manga I've read *after* 2020 Oct
+Note that this list only contains manga I've read *after* 2020 Oct.

 ## Manga personal preferences
 * I read manga during my free time to relax, so that kinda affects my manga choices.
 Stressful genres like horror are usually not my cup of tea.